-MARAMA's model rule for petroleum refinery flares includes the control measures designed to reduce NO_x, SO2, VOC, and carbon monoxide emissions.
-Specifically, the model rule includes requirements for the owner/operators of refinery flares to operate and maintain a flare gas recovery system and to eliminate the flaring of routinely generated refinery fuel gases.
-Other items included in MARAMA's flare model rule include operational requirements, monitoring system requirements, and guidelines for calculating flare emissions.
+MARAMA's model rule for petroleum refinery flares, which will be the basis for New Jersey's refinery rule proposal, includes the control measures designed to reduce NOx, SO2, VOC, and carbon monoxide emissions.
+Specifically, the model rule includes requirements for the owner/operators of refinery flares to operate and maintain a flare gas recovery system, and to eliminate the flaring of routinely generated refinery fuel gases.
+Other items included in MARAMA's flare model rule include operational requirements, monitoring system requirements and guidelines for calculating flare emissions.
 Control technology options for flares are summarized in Table 4-5 of the Final Report.